Medical Truths that Contradict Common Painkiller Addiction Myths

 While no physician wants a patient to develop an addiction, they aren’t all trained to prevent it from happening.
 Some are not properly trained or simply do not give the individualized attention that is needed in order to identify addiction.
 That it why it’s imperative that patients communicate openly with their physicians about symptoms and alternative treatment options.

-Myth #5: Individuals who Experience Symptoms when they Stop Taking Painkillers are Addicted.
+Myth #5: Individuals Who Experience Symptoms When They Stop Taking Painkillers Are Addicted

 Addiction is often confused with tolerance or dependency, even by medical professionals.
 In fact, everyone can develop a dependency on a drug, even over-the-counter options.
-Dependency is characterized as a state resulting from chronic use of a drug, such as opioids, that can produced tolerance even in low doses, causing physical symptoms of withdrawal when discontinuation or reduction of dosage occurs.
+Dependency is characterized as a state resulting from chronic use of a drug, such as opioids, that can produce tolerance even in low doses, causing physical symptoms of withdrawal when discontinuation or reduction of dosage occurs.
 Addiction is defined as continued drug seeking and use of a drug despite serious negative consequences to one’s life and health.
 For example, a person may spend so much time obtaining and using drugs that they begin to miss work.

-Myth #6: I Don’t have to Worry about Becoming Addicted to Painkillers Because it isn’t Common.
+Myth #6: I Don’t Have to Worry about Becoming Addicted to Painkillers Because It Isn’t Common

 Although most people don’t become addicted, opiate drugs do have an addictive quality.
 Patients should be well-informed and aware of the risks of developing addiction and/or physical dependence to the drug.
 Patients should never increase or decrease their dosage without medical approval.
 In addition they should never decrease the time between dosages.
 Not only do these actions increase the risk of addiction, they also increase the risk of an overdose and death.

-Myth #7: Eliminating or Easing Pain is all that Matters in Prescribing Painkillers
+Myth #7: Eliminating or Easing Pain Is All That Matters in Prescribing Painkillers

-While pain elimination is the primary goes, it goes hand-in-hand with the patient’s quality of life.
+While pain elimination is the primary goal, it goes hand-in-hand with the patient’s quality of life.
 Physicians want to both eliminate pain and improve the day-to-day functioning of the patient.
 Therefore, if higher doses of opioids are required to eliminate pain but the patient does not have any increased functionality, a different treatment plan might be needed.